goblimey/ntripcaster/README.md

 so you get another prompt and you can issue more commands.
 The caster will run until something goes wrong and it dies, or until it's shut down.

+If you run "docker ps" again,
+you will see that the container ID is different.
+Running a docker image creates a new container.

 If something goes wrong, we need to find out what happened by looking at the log.